benjtom/PeggleAlgorithms/README.md

 model.save("./models/PPO_BounceShots.zip")
 ```

 Finally, run the last code cell to have your model play 30 episodes of Peggle.
-Average reward, average number of pegs hit, and number of total misses for the given number of episodes will be output.
+You can change the number of episodes.
 If you want to watch the model play, change the env's render mode to "human". (see commented-out code)

+Output: Average reward, average number of pegs hit, and number of total misses for the given number of episodes.

 # Running Instructions - Other Algorithms